thegrumpys/odop/docs/Help/terminology.md

 Design information stored in the design library does not appear on the local storage of your computer.
 You must be logged in to an ODOP user account in order to save designs into the ODOP design library.

+See: [User Accounts](../About/userAccounts) for details on how to obtain an account.

 ___

 <a id="migration"></a>